This post may contain affiliate links. Please read our disclosure policy.

 - Soften the butter in the microwave.
 Learn how to soften butter quickly.

-- Roll the dough and quickly cut into squares with a knife.
+- Roll the cookie dough and quickly cut into squares with a knife.

 How to Store

-- At Room Temperature – Store shortbread cookies in an airtight container for up to a week.
+- Room Temperature – Allow cookies to cool.
+Store in an airtight container, layered with parchment paper or a sealable bag up to 1 week.

-- Freeze – To freeze shortbread cookies in an airtight container, wrap container with plastic wrap or in a ziplock bag to prevent freezer odor from seeping in.
+- Freeze – To freeze shortbread cookies in an airtight container, wrap container with plastic wrap or place in a freezer bag to prevent freezer odor from seeping in.
 Freeze up to 1 month.

 Lemon Shortbread Cookies